-Whether its a new checking account or mortgage refinance, Ideal Credit Union's blog offers personal finance information that's enlightening.
+Whether its a new checking account, mortgage refinance, or just life in general, Ideal Credit Union's blog offers personal finance and money management information that's enlightening.

 If you’re like me, you hesitate to give your mobile number to businesses as a way contact you.
 It’s a little more intimate than providing an email address.
 As landlines fade away, giving your mobile number as your primary contact is a smart move and can save you.